timedata-org/old-timedata/README.md

-# tdsp - template digital signal processing.
+# tada - time arts data. #

-Generic, template-based digital signal processing arithmetic for C++11 and Python, with an initial emphasis on a complete high performance RGB color library.
+Generic, template-based digital signal processing arithmetic for all time arts data.

-"Forked" from the echomesh project.
+For C++11 and Python, with an initial emphasis on a complete high performance RGB color library.